BEX-Express/BEX-API/source/index.html.md

 ## Overview

 The service accepts user credentials.
-After validation, it then returns a valid session token which can be used to access additional services.
-This token string will then be submitted via a cookie called “token” or a header attribute with the same name.
+After validation, it returns a valid session token which is used to access additional services.
+This token string will be submitted via a cookie called “token” or a header attribute with the same name.

 ## URL